- Experience life as a local in a beautiful private apartment in a genuine Tuscan farmhouse.

 After lunch, we will head to another medieval treasure, Anghiari, which is positioned in the Tuscan Valtiberina valley.
 Approximately 30 km from Arezzo toward the border of Umbria and Tuscany.
 Anghiari is a distinctive village that is perched atop a striking hill that has formed over centuries with the Tiber River at its base.
 Surrounded by imposing 13th-century walls, Anghiari’s steep medieval history is preserved in a unique and alluring way.
 Each of the inimitable stone houses that line the roads feature characteristic small windows and wooden shutters.
 The doorways and balconies of the homes are adorned with bright floral displays, giving the streets of Anghiari a vibrant and charming beauty.
 Anghiari is widely regarded as one of Italy’s most beautiful villages and has earned an Orange Flag distinction from the Italian Touring Club, which described it as a "medieval treasure lying between the Arno and Tiber."

 When we’ve explored all Anghiari has to offer, we’ll head back toward the farmhouse.
 However, along the way, you’ll have a chance to visit a customary local winery in the Chanti Aretino area as extra option, where we’ll have our first taste of some of the famous wines of Tuscany.

 Monday: Exploring San Gimignano and Volterra

-Next on our visit to some of Tuscany’s most enthralling areas will be a visit to San Gimignano, a little walled village that sits serenely halfway between Siena and Florence and Siena.
+Next on our visit for the Tuscany Italy tour to some of Tuscany’s most enthralling areas will be a visit to San Gimignano, a little walled village that sits serenely halfway between Siena and Florence and Siena.
 San Gimignano is renowned for its captivating medieval turrets that tower above the other medieval buildings and provide visitors with an unforgettable view of the city and the surrounding valley.

 The tower houses are what remains of the history of San Gimignano's patrician families who, at the pinnacle of the town’s glory, constructed in the region of 72 towers as a testament to their prosperity and authority.
 While only 14 of the original towers remain, the town maintains its medieval aesthetic and unique façade.